top of page

 de Loynes family.

-de loynes wax stamp.
+de Loynes wax stamp.

 Another nicely carved stamp from an unknown family.
 The engraving clearly features three shells, which are commonly used in heraldry.
 The escallop shell originally served as an emblem for pilgrims and later came to symbolize long voyages to distant lands.
 It represents piety, victory, and warrior spirit.
 The Moore’s head in the fess suggests a possible connection with African territories.